Security proof for quantum cryptography against entanglement-measurement attack: Security proof against entanglement-measurement attack

 \section{Security proof against entanglement-measurement attack}

-The entanglement-measurement attack can be briefly described as follows: When a participant (let us assume that it is Alice) sends a sequence of particles to another (let us assume that it is Bob), an eavesdropper (conventionally called Eve) intercepts part or all of the particles through quantum channels, and entangles them with the ancillary particles that she prepares beforehand, and then she resends them to Bob.
-Finally, Eve performs measurements on the ancillary particles to extract the information carried by them.
+The entanglement-measurement attack can be briefly described as follows \cite{JiZ962021,JiZX72019}: When a participant (assumed to be Alice) in the quantum cryptography protocol sends the particles as information carriers to another participant (assumed to be Bob), an eavesdropper (conventionally called Eve) intercepts part or all of the particles through quantum channels, and entangles them with the ancillary particles that she prepares beforehand.
+Then, she sends the particles with auxiliary particles to Bob.
+Finally, Eve performs quantum measurements on the ancillary particles at the appropriate time, such as after the protocol ends, to steal useful information.